Promote your business: marketing

 Any increase in activity from the competition also needs to be measured as this will affect the way in which a business might choose to promote itself (by price, by quality).

 Most firms lack the resources to carry out the sort of detailed research that will allow them to establish an exhaustive market overview.
-But there are still data and information available to them that will help them to a clearer idea of product performance and market penetration.
+But there is still data and information available to them that will help them to get a clearer idea of product performance and market penetration.
 A look back over past sales figures may give some clues as to buying patterns (is there a seasonal trend to them?) and the durability of a product's popularity (is it waning and why?).
 Sometimes, a brief survey of existing customers - a simple, easy-to-complete questionnaire or a friendly, won't-take-a-minute market research phone call - will yield valuable information on attitudes to price, perceived value, product suitability, service needs and likely future demand.

 From all this, a business can then set itself some goals.
 How best to mine its market for the most profitable returns; how to position the product or service so that it most closely matches customers requirements; and how to develop its spread of customers.
-These sales aims should be specific in their expression and in their measurement; a business must give itself actual, not wishful, targets, and must then accurately track its progress towards them.
+These sales aims should be specific in their expression and in their measurement; a business must give itself actual (not wishful) targets, and must then accurately track its progress towards them.
 For this reason, a marketing campaign must include a timetable detailing how its objectives can be met.
 Once a timetable has been agreed, it should be stuck to.

 By now a business will be on the threshold of deciding which method, or combination of methods, it wishes to adopt in its efforts to reach more customers more often and more persuasively.